 The protein powders mentioned are really the best tasting protein powders I have ever tried.
 Choose one that resonates with your lifestyle and see if you like it.

 Also, another important reason to use protein powder is because it contains a very important amino acid profile for initiating muscle protein synthesis.
 Let me explain.

 Many protein powders contain a group of three essential amino acids called BCAAs.
-This is why many trainers take BCAA supplements.
+This is why fitness trainers take BCAA supplements.
 BCAAs are known as Branched-Chain Amino Acid and consists of leucine, isoleucine and valine.

 As I mentioned earlier, Leucine, one of the BCAAs plays a key role in initiating protein synthesis for muscle growth.
 To adequately initiate protein muscle synthesis, you’ll need to consume about 3g of Leucine per day.

-To do this, including the food sources of complete protein I mentioned earlier in your diet is your best bet.
+To do this, including food sources of complete protein I mentioned earlier in your diet is your best bet.

 Utilising protein powder in the form of protein shakes gives you an advantage to get your leucine threshold for the day and promotes faster muscle growth.